jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 create a blank document with headings for abstract, methods, results, and discussion.
 As the project evolves, I keep adding to this outline.
 Interesting papers get a quick summary in the discussion for later.
-Ideas for experiments and figures get sketched in the results.
+Ideas for experiments and figures get sketched in the methods and results.
 Inclusion/exclusion criteria in the methods.
 Very fast and loose, but something you can share with co-authors to update on project status.

 ## Write in order